DavidNewn/Student-s-Recipe-Survival-Guide/README.md

  - adding other things in a recipe which I might find useful like additional comments, ratings, or cost of ingredients and the meal itself (cost per ingredients and per serving for meal?).

+ - being able to save my recipe lists to file (if I so choose), and load it when I relaunch the program
+ - when quiting the application, I want to be reminded to save my current recipe list and have the option not to do so

 ### Recipe Criteria
 1. Generally have less than 10 main ingredients (sauces, spices, condiments, garnish, and others will not count)
 2. Have ingredients not be too expensive and relatively accessible to get (in this case, for students in Van, Canada)